brillout/wildcard-api/docs/rpc.template.md

 This document explains: (a) what RPC is; and (b) how RPC compares to REST/GraphQL.

-> :heavy_check_mark: After reading this document, you will be able to choose the right tool for the job: you will know when to use RPC or/and REST/GraphQL.
+> :heavy_check_mark: After reading this document, you will know when to use RPC and REST/GraphQL.

 - [What is RPC](#what-is-rpc)
 - [Schema vs Schemaless](#schema-vs-schemaless)